-Ginger juice has a strong and – a taste that has wonderful health benefits for your body.
-But before we dive into the benefits or what ginger juice is all about, we will first identify where we can the juice from.
+Ginger juice has a strong taste that has wonderful health benefits for your body.
+But before we dive into the benefits or what ginger juice is all about, we will first identify where we can get the juice from.

-The plant is a herbaceous perennial (herbaceous meaning that its stems have no wood but grows to their full height while producing flowers within one year, dies during the winter season, then blossoms again during spring.
+The plant is a herbaceous perennial (herbaceous meaning that its stems have no wood but grow to their full height while producing flowers within one year; dies during the winter season, then blossoms again during spring.

-It is believed that ginger’s origin is from Southeast Asia but presently it is grown globally.
-If you’re from the Caribbean this plant shouldn’t be new to you- we all must had a story told or a relative that told us about using ginger to ‘feel better’.
+It is believed that ginger’s origin is from Southeast Asia, but presently it is grown globally.
+So if you’re from the Caribbean, this plant shouldn’t be new to you- we all must have a story told or a relative that told us about using ginger to ‘feel better.